 AFRICAN WARS IN THE 21ST CENTURY

-“African Wars in the 21st Century…,” is part of a bigger project that focuses on understanding and assessing the effectiveness of African security frameworks and various civil-military interactions in the context of fragility and peace recovery.
-Workshops organized are centered on bringing together scholars, policy analysts, civil society, and international organization representatives to discuss the changing landscape of security threats, as well as opportunities for state leaders to reimagine human security and stabilization mechanisms.
+African Wars in the 21st Century… is part of a broader initiative that seeks to understand and assess the effectiveness of African security frameworks and the dynamics of civil–military relations within contexts of fragility and post-conflict recovery.
+The workshops and resulting publications bring together scholars, policy analysts, civil society actors, and representatives of international organizations to examine the evolving landscape of security threats across the continent and to explore opportunities for African leaders to reimagine human security and stabilization strategies.

 On 14 April 2023, over twenty African scholars and security experts from around the world convened virtually at New York University to discuss and assess local and regional economic and security determinants for a more stable and prosperous Africa.
 The event fostered exchanges on various topics, including informal economies and their transnational characteristics, indigenous economic and security practices, ad-hoc security initiatives and their impacts on regional economic communities, as well as the increasing role of the private sector in the regionalization of conflict and security responses.
 The insights from this report contribute to important scholarship on innovative interdisciplinary frameworks that prioritize a human-rights based approach in shaping economic and security responses.